Quick Links

 How is the subject recorded?
 (Which book?
 Photographs?
 How is it evidenced?)

-Reading evidence is recorded in children’s Reading book.
-In addition, photographic evidence of practical work is also printed and recorded in Reading books.
+Reading evidence is recorded in children’s Reading exercise book.
+In addition, photographic evidence of practical work may be printed and presented in Reading exercise books.

 How is the subject taught?

-• Using the Reading VIPERS approach to explicitly teach key reading skills.
+- Reading VIPERS are used to explicitly teach key reading skills.

 How is the subject assessed/marked?